matanolabs/matano/README.md

 <br>

-- **Security Data Lake:** Matano normalizes unstructured security logs into a structured realtime data lake in your AWS account.
+- **Security Data Lake:** Normalize unstructured security logs into a structured realtime data lake in your AWS account.
-- **Collect All Your Logs:** Matano integrates out of the box with [50+ sources](https://www.matano.dev/docs/log-sources/managed-log-sources) for security logs and can easily be extended with custom sources.
+- **Collect All Your Logs:** Integrates out of the box with [50+ sources](https://www.matano.dev/docs/log-sources/managed-log-sources) for security logs and can easily be extended with custom sources.
 - **Detection-as-Code:** Use Python to build realtime detections as code.
 Support for automatic import of [Sigma](https://www.matano.dev/docs/detections/importing-from-sigma-rules) detections to Matano.
-- **Log Transformation Pipeline:** Matano supports custom VRL ([Vector Remap Language](https://vector.dev/docs/reference/vrl/)) scripting to parse, enrich, normalize and transform your logs as they are ingested without managing any servers.
+- **Log Transformation Pipeline:** Supports custom VRL ([Vector Remap Language](https://vector.dev/docs/reference/vrl/)) scripting to parse, enrich, normalize and transform your logs as they are ingested without managing any servers.
-- **No Vendor Lock-In:** Matano uses an open table format ([Apache Iceberg](https://iceberg.apache.org/)) and open schema standards ([ECS](https://github.com/elastic/ecs)), to give you full ownership of your security data in a vendor-neutral format.
+- **No Vendor Lock-In:** Uses an open table format ([Apache Iceberg](https://iceberg.apache.org/)) and open schema standards ([ECS](https://github.com/elastic/ecs)), to give you full ownership of your security data in a vendor-neutral format.
 - **Bring Your Own Analytics:** Query your security lake directly from any Iceberg-compatible engine (AWS Athena, Snowflake, Spark, Trino etc.) without having to copy data around.
-- **Serverless:** Matano is _fully serverless_ and designed specifically for AWS and focuses on enabling high scale, low cost, and zero-ops.
+- **Serverless:** Fully serverless and designed specifically for AWS and focuses on enabling high scale, low cost, and zero-ops.

 ## Architecture